-Linux System Logs Content Pack
+Linux System Content Pack

 The following content pack is available for use with a Graylog Illuminate license and Graylog Enterprise or Graylog Security.
 Contact sales to learn more about obtaining Illuminate.